openmhealth/schemas/kotlin-schema-sdk/README.md

 This SDK is a collection of Kotlin classes that help you produce and consume Open mHealth-compliant data in your Kotlin, Java, Scala, and Groovy applications.
 It contains template Kotlin classes for a few Open mHealth and IEEE schemas.

 > The SDK doesn't currently have classes for all schemas, but is meant as a template to be extended as needed.
-We are gathering feedback on whether a completed, pre-packaged SDK is useful.
-Please let us know in [this discussion](https://github.com/openmhealth/schemas/discussions/19).
+We are gathering feedback on whether a complete, pre-packaged SDK is useful.
+Please let us know in [this poll](https://github.com/openmhealth/schemas/discussions/19).
 >
 > If you find the SDK useful and would like to contribute, feel free to open PRs to add support for more Open mHealth or IEEE schemas.